malaya-m/malaya-m/README.md

 👋🏾 Welcome to my **Cybersecurity & IT Project Portfolio**!

-I’m a cybersecurity practitioner with 10+ years of experience in customer-facing roles across public and private sectors.
-My background blends empathy, adaptability, and analytical thinking — skills I now bring to the world of security.
-I thrive in fast-paced environments where cross-functional collaboration and data-informed decisions strengthen security posture and build resilience.
+I'm a cybersecurity practitioner with over a decade of experience in customer-facing roles across public and private sectors.
+I bring a unique blend of **empathy**, **adaptability**, and **analytical thinking** to my work in security.
+I thrive in dynamic environments where cross-functional collaboration and data-informed decision-making drive impact.

-🔐 My mission: to help organizations protect what matters most.
+My passion lies in helping organizations strengthen their **security posture**, build **resilience**, and protect what matters most.

 ---

-## 👩🏾‍💻 Current Role
+## About Me
-**SOC I Cybersecurity Analyst Apprentice**
-*MiC Talent Solutions – Minorities in Cybersecurity Registered Apprenticeship Program*
+- 👩🏾‍💻 Current Role: **SOC I Cybersecurity Analyst Apprentice**  at *MiC Talent Solutions – Minorities in Cybersecurity Registered Apprenticeship Program*

----

-## 📌 Background Snapshot

 - 🏥 **5+ years in healthcare & research**
   Managed sensitive data, ensured HIPAA compliance, and led service delivery across complex regulatory landscapes.

-- 🛡️ **Certifications**
+- 📚 **Currently Studying**
+  - AWS Certified Cloud Practitioner (CLF-C02)

+---

+## 🏅 Certifications
   - ISC2 Certified in Cybersecurity (CC)
   - CompTIA Security+
   - Google IT Support Professional Certificate
   - Google Cybersecurity Professional Certificate

-- 📚 **Currently Studying**
-  - AWS Certified Cloud Practitioner (CLF-C02)

 ---